Peruvian ironclad Independencia: Description

-Construction and career
+Construction

 Independencia was built by Samuda Brothers at their shipyard in Poplar, London.
-She was laid down in 1864 and launched on 8 August 1865 and completed in December 1866.
-She had her boilers replaced in 1878.
+She was laid down in 1864 and launched on 8 August 1865.

+After Peru declared war on Spain on 14 January 1866, continuing construction of Independencia in the United Kingdom would mean a breach of neutrality.
+Meanwhile there were already Peruvian officers present at the shipyard.
+These then arranged for the tugboat Union to tow her to the Scheldt.
+On 28 January 1866, the couple passed Vlissingen, to continue to the harbor of Terneuzen.
+This meant that the ship anchored before the town, not in its port.

+The Dutch government had to react to preserve neutrality.
+The screw frigate Adolf van Nassau was sent and passed Vlissingen on 2 February.
+It was to observe Independencia and to prevent her from taking on supplies that it should not.
+The Dutch also ordered the ironclad De Ruyter to move to Terneuzen and ordered the coastal batteries to be armed.
+However, the Dutch authorities could do little against Independencia.
+It was said that they ordered Independencia to leave, but that commandant Garcia flatly refused.
+After taking on coal, Independencia anchored before Vlissingen on 17 February and set sail on the 18th.

+Moving Independencia to the Netherlands to finish was part of a bigger plan.
+On 17 January, the smaller ironclad Huáscar had left Liverpool.
+On 23 January, this vessel arrived in Brest.
+The French government reacted by sending the ironclad Flandre from Cherbourg.
+Like Independencia, Huáscar was not ready, its crew was not complete.
+The British three-mast ship Thames then came to supply ammunition, but her captain was arrested.
+Independencia arrived in Brest on 22 February.
+On 27 February both ships left Brest for open sea, escorted by Flandre.
+It was said that the supplies from Thames were transloaded there.

+Service

+Independencia had her boilers replaced in 1878.
 In February 1879, her armament was reinforced by a 9 in rifled, muzzle-loading pivot gun in the bow and a 150-pounder Parrott gun in the stern, also on a pivoting mount.

 On 21 May 1879, she was in pursuit of Covadonga after the Battle of Iquique and attempted to ram the Chilean ship as Independencia had only hit her opponent once thus far.
 The smaller Covadonga was hugging the coastline and one of her sharpshooters shot Independencias helmsman just as the ship began to turn.
 Without anyone at the wheel, Independencia ran aground.
 Covadonga turned around and came up aft of Independencias stern and raked her, forcing her surrender, until Huáscar drove off the Chilean ship.
 Independencias casualties were four dead and eleven wounded; the ship was a total loss and only two 7-inch guns could be salvaged.
 Huáscar loaded Independencias crew aboard and blew up the wreck and set it on fire to prevent her capture.